robertchu03/DN.ai/README.md

 * Root mean square error
 * Spectral roll-off frequency

-The dataset of 1000 audio clips resulted in 65% test accuracy.
+The dataset of 1000 audio tracks resulted in 65% test accuracy.
 By reducing each audio clip from 30 to 5 secs, we generated 6 times more examples for training and improved the test accuracy to 88%!
 (See [Training of Music Genre Classifier Notebook](/Training%20of%20Music%20Genre%20Classifier.ipynb) for details)

 The trained model was then distributed to all participating computers for 'predicting' genres of their own music collections.